 What is an electric motor?
 Here, Leroy-Somer’s Fatma Zanzou explains the basic principles behind these devices which turn electricity into motion.
 For more information on Permanent Magnet (PM) motors, read our article here.

-Indeed, anything that turns electricity into motion, meaning electrical energy into mechanical energy, is called an electric motor.
+Anything that turns electricity into motion, meaning electrical energy into mechanical energy, is called an electric motor.
 Electric motors are everywhere!
 Almost every mechanical movement that you see around you can be created by an electric motor.
 Because of the nearly unlimited number of applications for electric motors, it is not hard to imagine that there are hundreds of millions of motors in operation across the world.
 Let’s understand what they are and how they work.

 Electric motors operate on a very simple principle, which is that when electricity and magnetism are united into one force, it is called electromagnetic force.
 Electric motors work therefore on the principles of electromagnetism.
 When an electric current is introduced into a magnetic field, a force is generated.
 An electric motor utilizes looped wires – the same wires that carry the current – which are stationed at right angles to the magnetic field in the electric motor.
 Because the magnetic field has dual polarities, each end of the wires is moved in a different direction.
 This creates a turning motion.